LattePandaTeam/Docs/content/3rd_delta_edition/powering.md

 **2 Ways to Power Your LattePanda in Different Scenarios:**

-1. Official USB Type C PD adapter that comes with the LattePanda 3 Delta - Recommended Solution
+* Official USB Type C PD adapter that comes with the LattePanda 3 Delta - Recommended；

    Other USB Type C PD adapter or power bank
-3. 12-volt input from JST PH2.0-4Pin connector
+*  12-volt input from JST PH2.0-4Pin connector

 ## USB Type-C PD Adapter or Power Bank